shenwei356/unikmer/README.md

 ### Binary file (.unik)

-Kmers (represented in `uint64` in RAM ) are serialized in 8-Byte (or less Bytes for shorter Kmers in compact format) arrays and compressed in gzip format with extension of `.unik`.
+Kmers (represented in `uint64` in RAM ) are serialized in 8-Byte (or less Bytes for shorter Kmers in compact format, or much less Bytes for sorted Kmers) arrays and optionally compressed in gzip format with extension of `.unik`.

 #### Compression rate comparison